Table of Contents

 This is what makes a healthy relationship work.

-But when one person starts to feel unappreciated in the relationship, they may start focusing on the negative aspects of their partner or significant other.
+But when one person starts feeling unappreciated in a relationship, they may start focusing on the negative aspects of their partner or significant other.

-Lack of appreciation can lead to feelings of resentment and can be the start of an abusive relationship.
+Lack of appreciation in a relationship can lead to feelings of resentment and can be the start of an abusive relationship.

 In order to keep a healthy balance in your relationship, it's important to show appreciation for each other in meaningful ways every day.

 The key to staying happy and fulfilled is by being empathetic towards your partner and understanding how they are feeling so you can provide them with what they need from you.